 That kind of question is known as a Likert scale.
-Likert scale questions are widely used to measure attitudes and opinions with a greater degree of nuance than a simple “yes/no” question.
+Likert scales are widely used to measure attitudes and opinions with a greater degree of nuance than a simple “yes/no” question.

 Let’s explore what makes up a Likert question, find examples, understand when you should use this tool, and see how you can put it to work for your surveys.

 Likert scales (named after their creator, American social scientist Rensis Likert) are quite popular because they are one of the most reliable ways to measure opinions, perceptions, and behaviors.

 Compared to binary questions, which give you only two answer options, Likert-type questions will get you more granular feedback about whether your product was just “good enough” or (hopefully) “excellent.”
 They can help decide whether a recent company outing left employees feeling “very satisfied,” “somewhat dissatisfied,” or maybe just neutral.

 This method will let you uncover degrees of opinion that could make a real difference in understanding the feedback you’re getting.
 And it can also pinpoint the areas where you might want to improve your service or product.